Global growth worries dent Asia business sentiment in Q3-survey

 Companies in Southeast Asia, a region of about 600 million people, are benefiting from an increase in foreign investment and public spending from governments with much healthier budget positions than their Western counterparts.
 That has lifted domestic consumption by a rapidly expanding middle class.

-Thai Union Frozen Products Pcl TUF.BK, the world's biggest canned tuna maker, which took part in the survey, was upbeat.
+Thai Union Frozen Products Pcl, the world's biggest canned tuna maker, which took part in the survey, was upbeat.
 In August, it maintained a revenue growth target of 15 percent in 2012.

-In Singapore, robust retail consumption is supporting the outlook for firms such as StarHub Ltd (STAR.SI), the country's second-biggest telecoms firm.
+In Singapore, robust retail consumption is supporting the outlook for firms such as StarHub Ltd, the country's second-biggest telecoms firm.

 Total credit in Southeast Asia is the highest since the 1997 regional financial crisis, much of it put to use through credit cards, car loans and mortgages.